joamats/mit-tmle-sepsis/README.md

 Many interventions in healthcare are still not based on hard evidence and care might differ between races, especially in the Intensive Care Unit (ICU).

-The goal of this project is to investigate disparities between races in critically ill sepsis patients in regard to in-hospital mortality, renal replacement therapy (RRT), vasopressor use (VP), or mechanical ventilation (MV), in cohorts curated from MIMIC IV (2008-2019) and eICU (2014-2015) datasets.
+The goal of this project is to investigate disparities between races in critically ill sepsis patients in regard to in-hospital mortality, renal replacement therapy (RRT), vasopressor use (VP), or mechanical ventilation (MV) in cohorts curated from MIMIC IV (2008-2019).

 ## How to run this project